kjolley/BIGSdb_documentation/offline_tools.rst

  OPTIONS
  -0, --missing
      Marks missing loci as provisional allele 0.
 Sets default word size to 15.

+ --curator CURATOR ID
+     Curator id to use for updates.
+By default -1 is used - there should be an autotagger account set with this id number.

  -d, --database NAME
      Database configuration name.